-In order to graduate with an equivalent HAVO diploma, the students must obtain 6

-CXC CSEC passes for Grade I,II or III subjects, at least a C-Grade for the Dutch Cambridge, have a sufficient for the extra modules, PE, Cultural Education and Social Studies.
+In order to graduate with an equivalent HAVO diploma, the students must obtain 6 CXC CSEC passes for Grade I, II or III subjects, at least a C-Grade for the Dutch Cambridge, have a sufficient for the extra modules, PE, Cultural Education and Social Studies.

-For the Vocational stream, students must successfully pass the MBO Level 2 exam with at least a 60% rating on each their Dutch (externally assessed), English, Spanish and Mathematics.
+For the Vocational stream, students must successfully pass the CVQ Level 2 Assessments and deemed competent.